 Nathan Michaud of InvestorsLive, a full-time trader, said it best, “Leaving your job means leaving your guaranteed income stream.
-You should save up enough money to cover your expenses for 2 years.”
+You should save up enough money to cover your expenses for two years.”

-2 years of expenses may seem like a lot but with no guaranteed income, it should be your minimum.
+Two years of expenses may seem like a lot, but with no guaranteed income, it should be your minimum.

 With a large savings account, there will be less pressure on you to perform.
 Trying to trade for a living, beat the market, and make sure you make enough money to put food on the table is high-stress.
 Trading may be easy now, but you add in the extra stress of trying to feed your family, and it is a completely different game.

 Do You Have The Skills To Trade Full-Time

 In his book, “Outliers,” Malcolm Gladwell wrote, “Ten thousand hours is the magic number of greatness.”

 Gladwell believed it took deliberate practice, for at least 10,000 hours before you could be great.
 People are not born great; they get there through effort.

 If you traded from market open to market close or at least practiced, it would take you five years to generate 10,000 hours.